 .componentN()functions corresponding to the properties in their order of declaration.

 .copy()function (see below).

 To ensure consistency and meaningful behavior of the generated code, data classes have to fulfill the following requirements:

-The primary constructor needs to have at least one parameter.
+The primary constructor must have at least one parameter.

-All primary constructor parameters need to be marked as
+All primary constructor parameters must be marked as

-Data classes cannot be abstract, open, sealed, or inner.
+Data classes can't be abstract, open, sealed, or inner.

 Additionally, the generation of data class members follows these rules with regard to the members' inheritance: